iTrillion: Apple this close to $1,000,000,000,000

 The stock price needs to clear $203 per share to hit the historic milestone.

-Shares of Apple (AAPL) were trading at $198 shortly after the opening bell Wednesday, up more than 4% to an all time high.
-That lifted its market cap to just over $975 billion.
+Shares of Apple (AAPL) were trading above $201 in late morning trading Wednesday, up nearly 6% to an all time high.
+That lifted its market cap to about $990 billion.

 The price increase comes after the company reported strong earnings and a healthy outlook Tuesday.